rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ```

 The specs may change and you will never learn that `specificComputation` no longer works because `bestEffortComputation` effectively hides the issue.
-This is _how a pure alternative_ always works.  (...
-Or does it?
-See next section.)

 The way out is to run `specificComputation` and `bestEffortComputation` separately and handle results (e.g. parsing errors if the computation is a parser) outside.

 ## Pessimistic Instances

-It would be ideal if all typeclasses, in the _base_ package, that have something to do with failures (e.g. `Alternative`, `MonadFail`) came with at least one instance allowing to recover the error information.
+It would be ideal if the following property was true:

+_If a typeclass A is defined in the **base** package and A has something to do with failures, then
+there is at least one _A_ instance in **base** allowing to recover the error information_

-This is not the case with `MonadFail` (especially when combined with `MonadPlus`: [_add_blank_target Monoid Overuse - MonadFail](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#monadfail-and-maybe)).
+`MonadFail` fails this property (especially when combined with `MonadPlus`: [_add_blank_target Maybe Overuse - MonadFail](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#monadfail-and-maybe)).

-And, as we have seen in the previous section, this is not really the case with `Alternative`.
+`Alternative` fails it as well.

 Can we come up with `Alternative` instances that do a decent job of maintaining error information?
 It seems that the answer is yes.